School visit, Ethiopia

 VSO/Peter Caton

 We're proud of the impact we're making in Ethiopia.
-Over the past six years, we’ve established or improved 47 neonatal intensive care units, 12 newborn corners, four high dependency units and four maternity waiting homes.
+Over the past six years, we’ve established or improved 47 neonatal intensive care units, 12 new-born corners, four high dependency units and four maternity waiting homes.

 In the health facilities where we have established or strengthened a neonatal intensive care units, we've seen a 40% average reduction in institutional mortality.
 None of this would be possible without highly skilled healthcare volunteers.

 We're also supporting some of the country's most marginalised children access an education.
 Our education volunteers are supporting work to increase school attendance, improve quality of teaching and better provide inclusive environments for all children to learn in.
-Volunteers are also supporting initiatives to bring psychosocial support and improve education to children impacted by conflict in the Oromia region.

-See all volunteer jobs
+See all our current volunteer roles

 Volunteer stories from Ethiopia